econia-labs/emojicoin-dot-fun/src/typescript/sdk/src/emoji_data/README.md

 # Reproducing the TypeScript `symbol-emojis.json` data

-To reproduce the data in `src/typescript/sdk/src/emoji_data/symbol-emojis.json` `cd` to the root of the repo then run the following commands.
+To reproduce the data in the TypeScript JSON data file `symbol-emojis.json` `cd` to the root of the repo then run the following commands.

 ```shell